-Yoga Universal is organising a retreat led by two experienced tutors: Lucie Landau & Maggie Davis, with a focus on going deeper into your spiritual practice.
+Yoga retreat organised by two experienced tutors Lucie Landau and Maggie Davis.
+The focus will be on going deeper into your spiritual practice.

 We believe that yoga is not just a set of physical exercises but an attitude to life.